Vonage-Community/repo-standards/README.md

 - [ ] Give your repo **a description** and **some topics** - you can set these at the very top of the web interface, before the file listings.
 The description should cover the purpose and scope of the project.
 The tags should include `vonage` as well as the technologies used and the features of the project.
 For example you could have tags: `vonage` `python` `redis` `verify` `2fa`.

-- [ ] Every repo must have a **license**, this will be [MIT](https://opensource.org/licenses/MIT) in most cases.
+- [ ] Every repo must have a **license**, this will be [Apache 2.0]([https://opensource.org/licenses/MIT](https://www.apache.org/licenses/LICENSE-2.0.txt)) in most cases.
 See also: [GitHub docs for adding a license to your repo](https://help.github.com/en/articles/adding-a-license-to-a-repository) and always choose a standard OSI-approved license.

 - [ ] Use the [basic README template](basic-readme-template.md) as a starting point for your repository.
 Look at the [project types](#what-type-of-project) section for what else to include for your project.